Skip to main content

 Which standards and systems matter?

-The VDA recommendation (German Association of the Automotive Industry) describes a uniform system for manual and mechanical handling that is poolable (i.e., can circulate between partners).
-The text also emphasizes: cross-manufacturer compatibility, quality, and recyclability are central goals.
+The VDA recommendation (German Association of the Automotive Industry) describes a uniform small load carrier system for manual and mechanical handling that is poolable (i.e., can circulate between partners).
+Central goals: cross-manufacturer compatibility, quality, and recyclability.

 Which VDA variants exist (R/RL/C/F)?